vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 Given the situation that there is a folder on our computer, created during this tutorial and initialized with Git, we will go for the first option.
 Select **Existing Directory**, browse to the location of the project folder and create the project.
 (If you've downloaded the sample repository mentioned above, this option still holds)

-If we were to choose to create a new R project based on a GitHub repository, you would need to select **Version Control**, followed by *Git* and then copy the link of the GitHub repository from the green *Clone or Download* button and add it as the repository URL, and finally create the project.
+**Alternatively**, if we were to choose to create a new R project based on a GitHub repository, you would need to select **Version Control**, followed by *Git* and then copy the link of the GitHub repository from the green *Clone or Download* button and add it as the repository URL, and finally create the project.
+Using the sample repository for this option would mean that we need to fill in the following link as repository URL: *https://github.com/vibbits/introduction-github.git*.

 ---